CurveDocs/curve-docs/docs/LLAMMA/pegkeeper.md

 ### `caller_share`
 !!! description "`PegKeeper.caller_share() -> uint256: view`"

     Getter for the caller share of the generated profit when calling `update`.
-Share precision is set to 10^5.
+Share precision is set to $10^5$.
+The caller share exists for the purpose of incentivization."

     Returns: pool contract (`address`).

-    !!!note
-        The `POOL` variable is **immutable**.
-It can not be changed.

     ??? quote "Source code"